threefoldtecharchive/jumpscaleX_archived/docs/CONTRIBUTING.md

 ![](images/black_editor.png)

-do not forget to add the options in your editor
+do not forget to add the options '-l 120 -t py37' in your editor

 ## Linting
 - Max-line length = 120